alibaba/pipcook/README.md

 Please refer to [this link](https://github.com/alibaba/pipcook/wiki/Pipcook-%E6%98%AF%E4%BB%80%E4%B9%88%EF%BC%9F) to check the full documentation

-## Run your first Pipcook pipeline
+## Run your first pipcook pipeline
 In the initialized folder, we have prepared several samples for you, They are :

 - pipeline-mnist-image-classification: pipeline for classific Mnist image classification problem.